Double Duty: Logistics

 The Indianapolis 500 is part of the NTT IndyCar Series, and the Coca-Cola 600 is part of the NASCAR Cup Series.
 Both races are held, weather permitting, on the Sunday of Memorial Day weekend.
 The Indy 500 at the Indianapolis Motor Speedway is traditionally scheduled in the afternoon, while the Coca-Cola 600 at Charlotte Motor Speedway is held as a night race.
 Since the events are not scheduled to overlap, this allows a driver a small window to travel between venues.

 Such an accomplishment can be grueling and physically exhausting.
 It calls for a driver to race for over seven hours in two entirely different disciplines of racing cars.
 Along with a 430-mile airplane flight and severe time constraints, the driver has time for only a brief rest aboard the aircraft where they normally take on IV fluids, and are checked out by a physician.

-Weather plays a significant factor in the logistics of "Double Duty".
-If weather cooperates and there is no rain at either venue, delays are usually minimal.
-However, if rain delays one of the races (particularly Indianapolis), it can significantly disrupt or completely cancel the opportunity for the attempt.
+If rain delays one of the races, particularly Indianapolis, it can complicate or prevent the attempt.

-Thru 2020, according to NASCAR rules all drivers were required, without exception, to attend in person the pre-race drivers' meeting or suffer a grid penalty.
-If a driver misses the meeting for any reason, they were forced to start from last position on the grid.
-The meeting normally took place approximately two hours before the start of the race (Coca-Cola 600), and under the circumstances of "Double Duty", the driver had little or no opportunity to attend in-person.
-Despite attempts over the years to lobby officials, including garage area petitions, and use of a video-conference device, drivers attempting "Double Duty" have all been required to start at the back of the grid for the Coca-Cola 600.
-Since the COVID-19 pandemic, NASCAR has discontinued in-person drivers' meetings and replaced them with a drivers' briefing e-mailed to drivers the day or two before the race.
-However to date no driver has attempted "Double Duty" since this change.
+Through 2020, NASCAR rules required drivers to attend the pre-race drivers' meeting, generally held about two hours before the race, under penalty of starting from the last position on the grid.
+Since "Double Duty" attempts start in Indianapolis, drivers attempting the feat have all been required to start at the back of the grid for the Coca-Cola 600.
+Officials long resisted attempts over the years to lobby for changes, including garage-area petitions, and use of a video-conference device.
+However, since the COVID-19 pandemic, NASCAR has replaced in-person drivers' meetings with a briefing e-mailed to drivers the day or two before the race and is now willing to excuse drivers from the meeting which is largely ceremonial along with driver introductions, allowing the driver to retain their 600 starting position.